haseebshaik00/webCB/README.md

 e) In js, polymorphism can work only using if condn not by defining func two times - for this the func gets overidden
 f) all the arguments passed to a func in js are present in an array called arguments
 g) basics - print- cosole.log(), alert(), window.print(); defining variable- normal, var, let
 h) arrays: functions - length, push, pop, indexOf, shift, unshift
-i) json: foreach loop, function declaration & expression, json object, function inside a json object
+i) json: foreach loop, forof loop,indexin loop, function declaration & expression, json object, function inside a json object
 j) classes & objects- three methods of defining an object - normal, with function & with class declaration
 k) strings-

 ## Notes